Eksekk/MM7-Rev4-mod-for-MMMerge/README.md

 * Base alchemy skill is boosted to add 2 * skill to potion strength.
 Item/NPC bonuses are still counted * 1.
 This is done to make investing in alchemy skill more useful (mastery alone is useful already).
 To disable, change Rev4ForMergeBoostBaseAlchemySkill to 0.
 * GM masteries are restricted to second promotion only, and M to first or second.
 That means before any promotion the max mastery you can learn will usually be Expert.
 To disable, set Rev4ForMergeRestrictMasteries to 0.
 * GM leather now gives skill * 4 elemental resistances.
 That hopefully will make GM actually worth getting.
 Option to disable as above.
 Option to disable is Rev4ForMergeMiscBalanceChanges.
+* Perception now gives you a chance to completely avoid being affected by monster bonuses (only for the character that has the skill).
+Chance increases both with skill and mastery.
+Some example chances: 1 Novice = 5.5%, 4 Expert = 22%, 7 Master = 41.86%, 10 Grandmaster = 64.33%, 19 Grandmaster = 98.68%.
+Skill bonuses are factored in, but only as if they were on Novice.
+To disable, set Rev4ForMergeBoostPerception to 0.

 **Monsters**
 * DrainSP effect is nerfed in this mod, I found it too obnoxious.
 Now it reduces your mana by 25% of maximum each time it is applied, not less than zero, instead of zeroing it completely.
 The option to disable it is Rev4ForMergeNerfDrainSp.